sebabratakundu/svelte-php-fileUpload/README.md

 ## File Upload App Installation

-1. The php file need to copied in the localserver
+1. The `upload.php` file inside the `back-end` folder need to copied in your localserver.
-2. Make sure to replace the `upload` property value to your api endpont in `endpoints.js`
+2. Make sure to replace the `upload` property value to your api endpont in `endpoints.js`.

 ## Single-page app mode